WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 The filters available on the website are unintuitive and the browsing and search for specific resources is tiresome and the resources are described in a very simple way.
 The content can also be duplicated.

 - CONSEQUENCES:
-Blocked cooperation between educators due to lack of contact info.
-Dispersion of useful resources in various places and huge difficulty with finding a needed content that would enable learning or teaching.
+Difficulty finding relevant resources on the website and in the web.
+Unintuitive navigation on the website.
 Upload of new resources is manual and complicated.
-Moderation of the proposed content requires human action and fully manual analysis which hinders addition of bigger volume of resources.
+Fully manual moderation of the newly proposed content which hinders addition of bigger number of resources.
+Blocked cooperation between educators due to lack of available contact information.

 ## 💡 Idea / Solution <a name = "idea"></a>